Elizbellou/TIC-Powerline-Dataset-and-Detection-Models/README.md

 -"Labels" file with txt annotation files (YOLO format) for each train image.

 2. TICmodels_weights file consists of four files (.pt) which correspond to the pre-trained weights of each TIC-model trained on the TIC-Dataset, using YOLOv8x ("tic_xlarge.pt"), YOLOv8l ("tic_large"), YOLOv8m (tic_medium.pt") and YOLOv8n ("tic_nano.pt").
-Link to download the pre-trained weights, here:
+Link to download the pre-trained weights, [here](https://drive.google.com/drive/folders/1IKnIaxqdEK2zTZ4J5yshSDQSp98RkeC8?usp=sharing)

 3. Final_TICmodel file provides the pre-trained weights file (.pt) of the TIC-model trained on TIC-Dataset, YOLOv8s ("tic_small.pt"), as well as files related to the Results of this model, such as training and validation loss graphs, PR and F1-score curves, confusion matrix and predictions on validation images (JPEG).
-Link to download the files, here:
+Link to download the files, [here](https://drive.google.com/drive/folders/1k6ZbP7PzigV1DkXF3g3fpQwcTmT8OsBu?usp=sharing)

 # Model's evaluation